Bay Area Hiker Links and Recommended Reading

 Peterson Field Guides: Pacific States Wildflowers, by Theodore

-this book from Amazon.com).
+F. Niehaus/Charles L. Ripper.
 I don't reach for this book as much, now that

 I have more useful bay area guides, but it's still a good basic wildflower source.

-Wildflowers of California, by Larry Ulrich (order
+Wildflowers of California, by Larry Ulrich.
+Not a guidebook, Wildflowers

-on the hunt for the best blooms.
+information when you're on the hunt for the best blooms.

 Mushrooms

-A great companion for winter hikes, this book is filled with photos and comments
+book is filled with photos and comments from mushroom hunters.

 Butterflies

-Butterflies through Binoculars: the West, by Jeffrey Glassberg
+Butterflies through Binoculars: the West, by Jeffrey Glassberg.

-this book from Amazon.com).
-A new favorite, this book has very good photos,
+A new favorite, this book has very good photos, plus loads of information about

-plus loads of information about butterfly behavior.
-For example, the author
+butterfly behavior.
+For example, the author advises looking for anise swallowtails

-advises looking for anise swallowtails on hilltops (once I read this I had a
+on hilltops (once I read this I had a major "of course" moment, since

-major "of course" moment, since I often see anise swallowtails at
+I often see anise swallowtails at the crest of hills).

 Caterpillars in the Field and Garden, by Thomas J. Allen, Jim

-this book from Amazon.com).
+P. Brock, and Jeffrey Glassberg.
 Finally, a reference source for caterpillars!

 Field Guide to Butterflies of the San Francisco Bay and Sacramento

-about butterflies and moths.
-I particularly enjoyed reading about butterfly
+little book packed with little tidbits about butterflies and moths.
+I particularly

-behavior, including how butterflies find host plants: they look for familiar
+enjoyed reading about butterfly behavior, including how butterflies find host

-leaves, then land on contenders and "taste" the leaves with their
+plants: they look for familiar leaves, then land on contenders and "taste"

 Mammals

-this book from Amazon.com).
-My favorite field guide to identify animal signs,
+My favorite field guide to identify animal signs, this book includes details

-this book includes details about mammals as well as birds and amphibians.
-The
+about mammals as well as birds and amphibians.
+The writing is clear and the

-Animal Tracks, by Olaus J. Murie (order
+Animal Tracks, by Olaus J. Murie.
+This is the second edition (I

+have the first).
 It's a basic guide, with illustrated images of tracks and scat.

 National Audubon Society Field Guide to North American Mammals,

-this book from Amazon.com).
-Covers everything from squirrels to grizzly
+by John O. Whitaker, Jr..
+Covers everything from squirrels to grizzly bears.

 Insects and Spiders

-National Audubon Society's Field Guide to Insects and Spiders/North America
+National Audubon Society's Field Guide to Insects and Spiders/North America.

-this book from Amazon.com).
-A guide tailored to the bay area would be more
+A guide tailored to the bay area would be more helpful, but this guide will

-helpful, but this guide will help you indentify some common insects and spiders.
+help you indentify some common insects and spiders.

 Snakes, Reptiles, and Amphibians

-this book from Amazon.com).
-I have yet to find a better field guide to bay
+yet to find a better field guide to bay area snakes.
+Brown's book contains photos

-area snakes.
-Brown's book contains photos and illustrations, as well as good
+and illustrations, as well as good written descriptions.

 First Aid

-this book from Amazon.com).
-Standard first aid info, slanted to outdoor
+first aid info, slanted to outdoor enthusiasts.

 Geology